Elon Musk may have violated labor laws with a tweet

 Tesla defended the comment that Musk made in the tweet, in a statement to CNN.

-"Elon's tweet was simply a recognition of the fact that unlike Tesla, we're not aware of a single UAW-represented automaker that provides stock options or restricted stock units to their production employees, and UAW organizers have consistently dismissed the value of Tesla (TSLA) equity as part of our compensation package," said spokesperson Gina Antonini.
+"Elon's tweet was simply a recognition of the fact that unlike Tesla, we're not aware of a single UAW-represented automaker that provides stock options or restricted stock units to their production employees, and UAW organizers have consistently dismissed the value of Tesla (TSLA) equity as part of our compensation package," a spokesperson said.

 "We fundamentally believe it's critical that all employees be owners of Tesla so that everyone is on the same team, with all sharing in the company's success.
-This has been highly successful and led to Tesla compensation being the highest in the auto industry," she said.
+This has been highly successful and led to Tesla compensation being the highest in the auto industry," the spokesperson said.

 The UAW did not have an immediate comment, but said it would let the complaint speak for itself.